ferus-web/ferus/README.md

 # Ferus -- a prototype web engine written in the Nim programming language
 Ferus is a small web rendering engine that is 100% independent (not based on WebKit, Blink or Gecko), fast, and (hopefully) secure.
 It aims to stand as an alternative to more popular web engines by providing full compatibility to how they work.
 Ferus also stands for Fast Engine (for) Rendering Ur Site, if you'd prefer that. :)
+It currently stands at 1.8k lines of code, and has simple compositing, a WIP layout engine, an incomplete DOM and HTML/CSS parsers ready.

 # Why?
 (Why not just make a WebKit/Blink browser?)
 There's plenty of reasons.